 Note: Falls Pond is located in a wilderness area, so no mountain bikes are allowed.

 Falls Pond is a fantastic lake to swim in.
 In the evening you might feel the spirit of French Louie pass you on the trail as he makes his way out to the sugar bush in the Otter Valley.
 This short hike is perfect for a family, especially during the splendor of fall.

 The Falls Pond and West Canada Wilderness Area trailhead has a large parking area leading to some 4,000 acres of pristine forest.
 Start your hike along an old forest road that quickly becomes an attractive walk through a lush hardwood forest.
 After 1.5 miles the trail to Falls Pond will come in on the right.
 An old metal sign on a post and a new wooden sign on a tree mark the trail intersection.
 From here it's a slight but steady 0.45-mile descent to the shore of Falls Pond.

-It can take up to 6 hours to complete this hike.
+It can take more than 5 hours to complete this hike.